 Amsterdam was also known throughout Europe for its religious tolerance.
 Although the majority of the population were Calvinist Protestants, Catholics and Jews were allowed to practice their religions, although by and large they lived in separate communities.
 Many Portuguese Jews, like Miguel Lienzo, had settled in Amsterdam, often bringing with them considerable wealth and mercantile expertise.
 Calling themselves the “Portuguese Nation,” they had their own laws and enforced strict rules about interaction with the native Dutch, which play a key role in The Coffee Trader’s plot.

-The Coffee Trader is an engrossing novel with colorful characters and a strong plot.
-Author David Liss won an Edgar Award for A Conspiracy of Paper, set in 18th century London.
+The Coffee Trader is a fascinating novel with colorful characters and a strong plot.
+Author David Liss won an Edgar Award for his first novel, A Conspiracy of Paper, set in 18th-century London.
 For The Coffee Trader, he has moved back a century and across to the continent, but his mastery of historical fiction continues.
 The book is permeated with historical detail that is clearly based on thorough research.
 Both the bustling commercial atmosphere of Amsterdam and the complex relationship between the Portuguese Jews and the Dutch come alive in the book’s pages.

 The book will please anyone who enjoys suspenseful historical fiction, especially readers with an interest in European history, Jewish history, or the history of business.
 And for coffee lovers, The Coffee Trader is a special treat: a tale of coffee intrigue as rich and satisfying as coffee itself.